felgueres/cs/README.md

 BFS.
 Path finding in trees or graphs
 - Explore reachability and path length in trees and graphs
+- Shortest paths for unweighted graphs

+Relaxation
+- For each vertex v in V, maintain an attribute v.d, which is an upper bound on the weight of a shortest path
+- Tests whether we can improve shortest path to v found so far by going through u, if so, updating v.d and v.pi
+- Shortest paths differ in how many times you relax per edge, Djisktra exactly once, Bellman-Ford (V-1)

 DFS.
 Path finding in trees and graphs
 - Edge types has info about relationship between edges